 We live in strange times.
 It often feels like a time of unravelling – of the climate, of ecologies, and of political stories we thought we knew.
 Perhaps it is also a time of new beginnings, but in a different, more subtle and dispersed way.
-In the midst of all this, we are spending a year in the mountains of Härjedalen.
+In the midst of all this, we spent a year in the mountains of Härjedalen.

 Ingrid and Isak